Perspectives

 Strategic Reflections

-Branded April Fools’ Joke Aren’t the Problem.
+Branded April Fools’ Jokes Aren’t the Problem.
 Trust Is.

 April Fools’ Day is built on a simple premise: you can’t always tell what’s real and what’s a joke.
 For brands, that ambiguity raises a critical question.
 Do consumers trust you enough to play along?
 At Quester, we look at moments like this through the lens of Social Narratives, the shared stories, beliefs, and tensions that shape how people interpret what brands say and do.